MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 A **type conversion** occurs when a value is changed into a value of a different but compatible type.
 There are two kinds of type conversion: explicit and implicit.

-You can use **explicit conversion** (a.k.a. **casting**) by treating a variable of one data type as if it belongs to a different, yet similar, data type.
-You do this by enclosing the new type in parentheses and placing the name of the variable after the parentheses.
+We can use **explicit conversion** (a.k.a. **casting**) by treating a variable of one data type as if it belongs to a different, yet similar, data type.
+We do this by enclosing the new type in parentheses and placing the name of the variable after the parentheses.

 These are all the examples of casting that can be done in Java: